-Brazilian companies are generally required to distribute at least 25 percent of a djusted net income as dividends to shareholders.
+Brazilian companies are generally required to distribute at least 25 percent of adjusted net income as dividends to shareholders.
 Brazilian law also considers interest-on-capital-stock payments as dividends.

-- The dividend payout ratio has been consistently below 30 percent without a dequate explanation or in the absence of a dequate total shareholder returns; or - The payout is excessive given the company's financial position.
+- General Recommendation: Vote for approval of the allocation of income, unless: - > The dividend payout ratio has been consistently below 30 percent without adequate explanation or in the absence of adequate total shareholder returns; or - > The payout is excessive given the company's financial position.